gerardo712/data_projects/README.md

   - Performed comprehensive EDA, including analysis of total layoffs by company, industry, country, and year.
   - Identified companies with 100% layoffs and analyzed layoffs trends over time with rolling totals and rankings.

+### 3. Data Professional Survey Breakdown Dashboard
+- **Overview**: This project features a Power BI dashboard that breaks down survey responses from data professionals across various demographics and job titles.
+It provides insights into the favorite programming languages among professionals, the perceived difficulty of entering the data industry, and the overall happiness levels at work.
+- **Tools Used**: Power BI
+- **Key Features**:
+  - Interactive dashboard with visual breakdowns of survey takers by demographics such as age, gender, and educational background.
+  - Analysis of job titles and roles within the data industry, highlighting distribution and responsibilities.
+  - Visualization of favorite programming languages used by data professionals, with options to filter and compare preferences.
+  - Insights into the perceived difficulty of entering the data industry based on survey responses.
+  - Measurement of overall happiness at work among data professionals, providing trends and factors influencing job satisfaction.

 Thank you for visiting my Data Analysis Projects Repository!